crhansbury/vopmembership/README.md

 Every semester there are ~20 new members who need to be entered into the system, assigned a member ID, and sent all the documents necessary for orientation.
 Additionally, there are ~10 current members who go on leave who need to be suspended from the database.
 Finally, every current member not on leave must review and update their member information as necessary at the start of each semester.

+UPDATE 5/12/2023: The ability to automatically create labels and documents has been removed from the current reach of the project due to time constraints.
+The program populates and sends emails automatically with each function, but does not at this time automatically make nametags or email lists.
 This information will be used to populate important choir documents.
 For example: nametags for each member with name, section, and pronouns; email lists based on section and role; concert programs with name and section; and statistics collection for grant applications.

 ### Spreadsheet Structure